Mount565/binlogDumper/README.md

 # binlogDumper
-Dump mysql binlog and decode them to plain sql and rollback sql
+Dump mysql binlog and decode them to plain sql and rollback sql IN REAL TIME!

 This program depends on pymysqlreplication and tested on python 3.5!